jemedeiros/jemedeiros.github.io/_posts/2022-11-05-New Article published.md

 This more theoretical discussions is, however, used to look at the Stelae from Daunia of the Iron Age.

-The article named "Hierarquia e Sentido" should come out soon.
+The article named " *Hierarquia e Sentido* " should come out soon.
 Another article in German, sent and accepted a couple of years ago should be coming out at the same time.